James D. Weill, President

 Richard joined FRAC in May, 2011 as Controller, and became Director of Finance in September, 2014.
 In this role, he is responsible for performing all accounting, financial processing and payroll activities.
 Duties include general accounting, audit liaison, cost accounting, financial analysis and forecasting, budget planning, cash flow monitoring, and development of monthly status reports.

 Richard has over 35 years of financial, accounting, budgeting and analytical experience.
 His background includes controllerships at WellPoint, Washington Gas, SAP America, Lucent, AT&T Paradyne and Honeywell.
 In addition, his expertise includes performing competitive analysis and developing strategic and financial plans.

 Richard earned his Bachelor of Business Administration from the University of Notre Dame with a concentration in accounting.
 He has his CPA certification from the state of Maryland.

 Alan is FRAC’s technology coordinator.
 For nearly 27 years, Alan has served in various support capacities as a member of FRAC’s administrative staff.
 Initially secretarial, his duties have expanded with technology and the onset of computerized office functions.
 In his current position as senior administrative assistant/information systems coordinator, he oversees FRAC information technology needs, provides in-house computer “help desk” and administrative support for program staff, and serves as liaison between FRAC and its various IT consultants and vendors.

-Kate joined FRAC in May 2012.
-As a child nutrition policy analyst, she supports the expansion of the at-risk afterschool component of the Child and Adult Care Food Program and the Summer Food Service Program.
-Kate works with states and cities to increase participation in their afterschool and summer nutrition programs.
-She also develops online resources for advocates and program providers to increase participation in their afterschool and summer meals programs.
+Kate joined FRAC in May 2012 as a child nutrition policy analyst supporting the expansion of the at-risk afterschool meals component of the Child and Adult Care Food Program and the Summer Food Service Program.
+Now as senior government relations associate, Kate works with FRAC’s network and Congress advocating for federal legislation that protects and strengthens the federal nutrition programs.

 While earning her MSW from the Catholic University of America, Kate completed her advanced year field placement with the U.S. Department of Agriculture, Food and Nutrition Service, Child Nutrition Division.
 Kate had previously interned with USDA’s Office of Strategic Initiatives, Partnerships and Outreach at the Food and Nutrition Service and completed her foundation year field placement for graduate school with the local anti-hunger organization Bread for the City.